isaacnmm/pestpolicy-hugo2XX/content/posts/best-lego-set-for-11-year-old-boy/index.md

 Other accessories that are included in this Lego set include thrusters and a super jumper for Ultron Mark 1, Thor's hammer, Iron Mans wig, and Iron Legions.

-This Lego set offers an exciting activity that will help [stimulate your boys creativity](https://pestpolicy.com/best-lego-sets-for-8-year-old-boy/) and thinking levels.
+This Lego set offers an exciting activity that will help [stimulate your boys creativity](https://pestpolicy.com/best-lego-sets-for-8-year-old-boy/)and thinking levels.
 This Lego set is like a movie whereby the Avengers Tower is under attack.
 Hence, the child needs to come up with a plan to defeat the enemy.

 Pros: - Comes with 511 pieces - Includes 5 exciting Minifigures - Many exciting accessories - Straightforward instructions - Many fun features Cons: - Some instructions are not clear enough